Skip to main content

 Brandon Salinas Sanchez

-Brandon Eduardo Salinas Sanchez is a third-year/first-generation Chicano college student majoring in Computer Science at Warren College.
+Brandon Eduardo Salinas Sanchez is a fourth-year/first-generation Chicano college student majoring in Computer Science at Warren College.
 Brandon developed his passion for STEM through his participation in his high school’s robotics team.
 There, he developed an even deeper passion for computer science.
 Brandon grew up in a poor neighborhood with limited access to technology and the internet.
 As a result, he came to know how important it is for young students, especially underrepresented students, to have access to technology and a reliable internet connection.
 For this reason, at UCSD, Brandon hopes to learn more about computer science and its applications in order to help make technology and the internet more accessible to historically underrepresented populations.
 He also holds a deep passion for environmentalism and hopes to continue to develop this passion through environmental activism and joining the environmental student organizations at UCSD.

 • Julia Sarnoff Espinosa